-If your XVM configuration requires that you spread I/O across controllers, you must define a complete failover configuration file.
-This is necessary to ensure that I/O is restricted to the path that you select.
-For example, if you want a striped volume to span two host bus adapters, you must configure a failover configuration file to specify the preferred paths.
+If your XVM configuration requires that you spread I/O across controllers, you must have a complete failover.conf file configured.
+This is necessary to ensure that I/O is restricted to a chosen primary path.
+For example, if you want a striped volume to span two host bus adapters, you must configure a failover.conf file to specify a primary path.